susannaopal/susannaopal/README.md

 ### Hello 👋  I'm Susanna, a recent graduate from in Front-End Engineering Program at the Turing School of Software and Design and looking for full time opportunitines as a software engineer:

-- 🌱 I’m currently learning:  POSTGRES && SQL
+- 🌱 I’m currently learning about:  Postgres && SQL

 - ❓ Ask me about: ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB) & ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)